The Horse: Online Course

 *Non-degree seeking simply means you are not seeking a degree from the University of Florida, since you are already enrolled at another college/university.

-Registration is now open for the Summer semester of 2017.
+Registration is now closed for the Summer semester of 2017.
+Registration for the Fall semester will open on June 1ST.

 **If you have any problems filling out the below application, contact Dr. Larkin (email@example.com).